Cratis/Chronicle/Documentation/contributing/index.md

 ### Frontend

-If you want to run the frontend of the bank sample in addition, you can start this by navigating your terminal to [/Samples/Banking/Bank/Web](../../Samples/Banking/Bank/Web) and then run `yarn start:dev`.
-This will start the WebPack devserver.
-You can then point your browser to [http://localhost:5100](http://localhost:5100).

-For the Kernel you can run the Workbench on top by navigating to the [./Source/Workbench](../../Source/Workbench) and then run `yarn start:dev`.
-You can then point your browser to [http://localhost:8080](http://localhost:8080).
+For the Kernel you can run the Workbench on top by navigating to the [./Source/Workbench](../../Source/Workbench) and then run `yarn dev`.
+You can then point your browser to [http://localhost:9000](http://localhost:9000).

 ## Static Code Analysis

-All projects are built using the same static code analysis rules found [here](https://github.com/aksio-insurtech/Defaults).
+All projects are built using the same static code analysis rules found at the root of the repository in a file called `.globalconfig`.
-You can find the rule-sets [here](https://github.com/aksio-insurtech/Defaults/tree/main/Source/Defaults).